robojumper/robojumper.github.io/content/too-real/properties.md

 ![function property data visualization](/img/properties/properties_func.png)

-Both function arguments and local properties are part of the *stack frame* -- a data block allocated for all these properties.
+Both function arguments and local properties are part of the *stack frame* -- a data block allocated for all these properties upon calling the function.
 The out parameter is not present in this data block because out parameters live somewhere else -- the entire point of out parameters is to skip the part where the data needs to be copied to the stack frame and back; and the code directly writes to the borrowed storage location.